Healthy Peach Crisp (Gluten Free)

 Butter – You can sub butter with coconut oil with olive oil or avocado oil.
 You can also use dairy free or vegan butter.

 Berries – This recipe will work with other fruit like cherries, raspberries, strawberries, or even a frozen berry mix!
-You can also check out this Gluten-free Strawberry Crisp, Healthy Blueberry Crisp or Apple Crisp
+You can also check out this Gluten-free Strawberry Crisp or Healthy Blueberry Crisp.

-Canned Fruit: We don’t recommend using canned fruit for baking because it’s so high in sugar, but I do think it would work in this recipe
+Canned Fruit – We don’t recommend using canned fruit for baking because it’s so high in sugar, so opting for fresh or frozen peaches is a much healthier option, but I do think it would work in this recipe.
+If you are using canned peaches, you might want to cut the cook time by about 5-10 minutes since they are typically softer.

 Maple Syrup – You can sub maple syrup with honey